You Google your company and BAM! Everything changes. How is this affecting prospects? Are sales ...

 Of all payment models used in online advertising, CPM is the most traditional.
 Cost-Per-Mille CPM is a traditional payment model in the field of advertising that measures how much a client will pay for a single advertisement to reach one thousand magazine readers, television viewers, radio listeners, website visitors, email readers, and other prospects.

-CPM is calculated by dividing the cost of placing an advertisement by one thousand impressions.
+CPM is calculated by dividing the cost of placing an advertisement with one thousand impressions.
 An impression is equivalent to a single page view.
 Online reputation management specialists often evaluate CPM quotes from different publishers in case they need to place advertisements for the content they create for their clients.

 The Communications Decency Act of 1996 (CDA) is an act of the United States Congress that aims to regulate Internet content.

 Legal scholars consider the CDA, which was signed by former President Bill Clinton, to be the first major legislative action to attempt placing limits on content publishing on the Internet.
-The CDA has been controversial since its enactment, and has been subject to numerous legal challenges at the Supreme Court level.
+The CDA has been controversial since its enactment and has been subject to numerous legal challenges at the Supreme Court level.

 One of the most disputed sections of the CDA deals with the issue of defamation and the level of responsibility that webmasters and owners of online properties have over the content generated by third-parties.
 Section 230 of the CDA often leaves victims of defamation without recourse, which is one reason for the growth of online reputation management firms.